Meet our Scholars

 Rhianne Kelly: Rhianne is a 2017 Quercus Creative and Performing Arts Scholar.
 She is studying for a BA in Music and English in the College of Arts, Celtic Studies and Social Sciences.
 Having started out in classical music, Rhianne was awarded distinctions in all of her flute exams under the Royal Irish Academy of Music.
 She has also been awarded three High Achievers' Awards under the academy, whereby she achieved 100% in her music theory exams.
 Going on to specialise in Irish tradtional music, Rhianne's interests lie in both performance and composition in the genre, with piano-accordion and flute being har main instruments.
-She has won numerous medals at all levels in Fleadhanna Ceoil, most notably three consecutive All-Ireland titles as part of her Grupa Ceoil, as well as three solo All-Ireland titles in the piano accordion category, including the highly coveted Senior All-Ireland title.
+She has won numerous medals at all levels in Fleadhanna Ceoil, most notably three consecutive All-Ireland titles as part of her Grupa Ceoil, as well as four solo All-Ireland titles in the piano accordion category, including the highly coveted Senior All-Ireland title.
 She has provided entertainment for President Michael D. Higgins and his wife Sabina, and has performed as part of the Meitheal Orchestra in the National Concert Hall, Dublin alongside Sharon Shannon and Liam Ó Maonlaí.
 She has also provided support for Delores Keane during her concert series and has performed in several other venues such as The Olympia Theatre, Dublin, The Black Box, Galway, the Millennium Theatre, Limerick and many more.
 Rhianne was also awarded with a Gradam na nÓg award this year, which is an award presented by Comhaltas Ceoltéori Éireann in appreciation of service and dedication to the organisation and the promotion of Ireland's cultural traditions.